← Back to Insights

 Nigeria Data Protection Act 2023: What Your Business Must Do Now

-This guide is for people who build things.
-Not lawyers parsing subsections — founders, CTOs, and compliance leads who need to know what the law actually requires so they can build systems that comply from the start.
+This guide is written for founders, CTOs, and compliance leads who need to know what the law actually requires so they can build systems that comply from the start.

 Who the NDPA applies to